 Your thoughts may also be linked to these responses.
 It is a rather complicated theme, but in situations where the responses become guided by your thoughts, it is possible to use cognitive therapy, and thus change your responses.
 In some cases, the responses will unfold physically., In these cases, you will need bodily treatment.
 An example of physical oriented therapy is TRE -Trauma Release Exercise, which we have written an article on.

 1. Social engagement:

 This state or mood is interacting with other people.
-It comes when you see people in your eyes, hand in hand and present yourself to others trying to learn about the new person.
+It comes when you see people in your eyes, hand in hand, and present yourself to others trying to learn about the new person.
 One asks him questions about who they are and what they are doing, trying to engage in their lives.
 The other person does the same back.
 This is called “socialization” or “chemistry” and is the optimal condition you can be in!
 To get in this state, you simply have to do as the name implies and engage others socially.
-It gives a very good feeling and a good mood, unfortunately, earlier trauma can tilt you out of this condition.
+It gives an excellent feeling and a good mood, unfortunately, earlier trauma can tilt you out of this condition.

 2. Fight response: